jghoshh/csi3140_a4/README.md

 npm install # this will create node_modules folder and package-lock.json npm start # this will start your react app
 ```

+**After these exact steps have been completed, you should be able to access the whole application through the specified port outputted on** `npm start`

 ## Logins